aztechead/edge-terrarium/logthon/README.md

 # Logthon - Log Aggregation Service

 Logthon is a Python-based log aggregation service for the Edge Terrarium project.
-It collects logs from CDP client and service-sink containers and provides a real-time web UI for viewing them with color-coded output.
+It collects logs from Custom client and service-sink containers and provides a real-time web UI for viewing them with color-coded output.

 ## Features